Welcome Pack

 Preparing your child for pre-school

 Come and have fun free play and meet all the lovely staff and children and familiarise your child with the setting.
-Our visiting times are between 9.30 and 10.30am Monday to Friday, please make an appointment for your visit.
+Our visiting times are between 9.30 and 10.30am Monday to Friday, please make an appointment for your visit by contacting us via phone or email.

 Ensure your child wears old, comfortable clothes to enable them to explore and experiment with all the different creative materials.
 Please provide a change of clothes in case their clothes get soiled.